DOCA NVMe Emulation Application Guide

 Above the transport layer is the SPDK application layer, which is transport-agnostic.
 This means that regardless of the transport being used (TCP, RDMA, etc.), the application layer handles NVMe commands uniformly.
 It is responsible for:

-Mapping these commands to the appropriate storage devices (e.g., NVMe SSDs or virtual devices like SPDK's
+Mapping these commands to the appropriate storage devices (such as NVMe SSDs or virtual devices like SPDK's

 mallocor